Margaret Boxall

-Margaret Boxall (born 1945; later Margaret Allen) is an English retired badminton player.
+Margaret B. Boxall (born 1945; later Margaret Allen) is an English retired badminton player.

 Personal life

 Boxall married to Eddie Allen, a South African badminton player on 9 August 1975 in her hometown Gosport, Hampshire.

 Career

 Boxall won the women's doubles with Susan Whetnall at the prestigious All-England Championships in both 1969 and 1970.

 She also won the gold medal at the 1968 and the 1970 European Badminton Championships in women's doubles with Susan Whetnall.

-She represented England and won double gold and a bronze medal, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Boxall represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+She competed in the badminton events, winning double gold and a bronze medal.

 Four years later she won a silver medal in the doubles at the 1974 British Commonwealth Games in Christchurch, New Zealand.